Disney's The Kid

 The Kid (also known as Disney's The Kid) is a 2000 American fantasy comedy-drama film, directed by Jon Turteltaub and written by Audrey Wells.
 The film follows a 40-year-old image consultant (Bruce Willis) who is mysteriously confronted by an eight-year-old version of himself (Spencer Breslin); Emily Mortimer, Lily Tomlin, Chi McBride, and Jean Smart also star.

-The film was released in the United States by Walt Disney Pictures on July 7, 2000.
-It received mixed reviews from critics and grossed $110 million against its $65 million budget.
+The film was released in the United States by Buena Vista Pictures Distribution on July 7, 2000.
+It received mixed reviews from critics and grossed $110.3 million against its $65 million budget.

 Plot

-Days from turning 40, Russ Duritz is a successful but abrasive image consultant in Los Angeles and has a strained relationship with his father.
+Days from turning 40, Russ Duritz is a successful but unsympathetic image consultant in Los Angeles and has a strained relationship with his father.
 Returning home one day he finds a toy plane on his porch and a strange boy indoors, whom he chases through the streets.

 After seeing the boy enter a diner, Russ finds no sign of him inside.
 Thinking he is hallucinating, he visits a psychiatrist, but finds the same boy on his couch eating popcorn and watching cartoons when he returns home.
 The boy says his name is Rusty and that he was just searching for his toy plane.

 Seeing a resemblance, Russ compares memories and birthmarks and realizes Rusty is actually himself as a kid.
 After questioning Russ, Rusty tells him, "I grow up to be a loser."
 Rusty dreams of owning a dog named Chester and flying planes, but Russ gave up on those dreams.

 Russ's co-worker Amy thinks that Russ and Rusty are father and son and accuses him of being a dead-beat dad.
 Rusty assures her he is not his son and implores Russ to tell her the truth, but he thinks she'd never believe them.
 Amy realizes the truth while watching the two argue, as they are nearly identical.

 In response to Rusty's questions about how he became Russ, he tells him about his scholarship to UCLA and working for six years to get a master's degree and change himself to who he is.
 Rusty understands Russ's job as an image consultant to be training people to pretend to be somebody else.